Weddings

 Preparation

 There will be lots of practical preparations for your wedding.
-If you are going to get married at Christ Church we want to help you prepare for being married.
+If you are going to get married at Christ Church, then we want to help you prepare for married life together and help you put strong foundations in place.
 So we will invite you to come to some informal meetings when we can help you think through some of the challenges of married life.
 Because you have chosen a church wedding, we will also want to explain more about the Christian faith and the difference this can mean to life now, both single and married, and in eternity.

 Wedding Fees